google/tensorstore/docs/installation.rst

    to specify when building.
 The encoding is the same as for :envvar:`TENSORSTORE_BAZEL_STARTUP_OPTIONS`.

+.. envvar:: ARCHFLAGS

+   macOS only.
+Specifies the CPU architecture to target for cross-compilation.
+   May be ``-arch x86_64`` or ``-arch arm64``.
+Universal2 builds (specified by ``-arch arm64 -arch x86_64`` are *not* supported).

+.. envvar:: MACOSX_DEPLOYMENT_TARGET

+   macOS only.
+Specifies the minimum required macOS version to target.
+Must not be earlier than ``10.14``.
+If not specified, defaults to the same macOS version required by the Python binary itself, or ``10.14`` if later.

 .. envvar:: TENSORSTORE_PREBUILT_DIR

    If specified, building is skipped, and instead ``setup.py`` expects to find